KenjiTECHinc/web-adblocker/README.md

 <br>

 > This Chrome Extension project is partly inspired from [yakkomajuri](https://github.com/yakkomajuri/linkedin-adblocker).
-However, the said inspiration is quite outdated (Extension version 2) and needed some refactoring/necessary updates (Extension version 3) that were implemented in this project instead.
+However, the said inspiration is quite outdated (Extension version 2) and needed some refactoring/necessary updates to a newer Extension version that were implemented in this project instead.